-There are several decisions you will have to make when picking out cabinetry for your new home.
-Before making this decision, keep in mind the overall look you’re aiming for, your budget, and how much use these cabinets will get.
+You must make several decisions when choosing a cabinet design for your new home.
+Before making this decision, consider the overall look you aim for, your budget, and how much use these cabinets will get.
 Let’s break down the cabinet design options you’ll run into and weigh the pros and cons of each!

 Customizable Cabinet Options

-The first choice you’ll have to make is exactly how custom you need your cabinets to be.
+The first choice you’ll have to make is precisely how custom you need your cabinets to be.
 There are three options here:

 1. Stock Cabinets

-These are the ones you see in a Home Depot, or ones you can order online.
+These are the ones you see in a Home Depot or the kind you can order online.
 They come with set dimensions, styles, and finishes.
 What you see is what you get.

 - Lowest price point

-- Readily available for fast shipping as they are produced in bulk
+- They are readily available for fast shipping as they are produced in bulk

 - Limited variety of options.